 Marshall the Experts

 As an HR professional, you’ve certainly had some experience with using a HRIS system.
-In addition to the needs of the end-user, there are so many issues involved in rolling out a new HRIS — security, legal requirements, initial costs and operational costs, maintenance, employee training, transition of data, and the ongoing vendor relationship, to name a few.
+In addition to the needs of the end-user, there are so many issues involved in rolling out a new HRIS — security, legal requirements, initial costs and operational costs, maintenance, employee training, the transition of data, and the ongoing vendor relationship, to name a few.

 There are likely people in your own organization that can support you in your search; forming a search team from within your own organization enables you to leverage the knowledge and experience found within your own company.

 You can also consult vendor-neutral software matching consultants who are especially familiar with HRIS products and vendors.
-Not only are they familiar with available offerings, they have assisted other organizations with locating the pitfalls and are well-versed in helping to avoid them.
+Not only are they familiar with available offerings, but they have also assisted other organizations with locating the pitfalls and are well-versed in helping to avoid them.
 They will also help you understand the costs of ownership and how to select a system that will continue to support your organization well into the future.

 Use your internal team to distill the information you’ve obtained into a list of dos and don’ts.
 What features are essential?
 What features or buying mistakes must be avoided?